CristianRomero1234/App_asistente_estudio/README.md

 ```
 Now, for the next step, we will create our "Navigation bar".
-At this point we will include links to google search, google calendar, also placeholder links for other features of our web page.
+We will include links to google search, google calendar, also placeholder links for other features of our web page.
 Notice the use of semantic HTML, other good practices are to include unique "id" attributes for each element inside <body>